matthewcavanaugh96/us-presidential-elections-by-county/README.md

 The repository is also getting cluttered up with Tableau autosaves because Tableau keeps crashing.
 I hope to find a fix, or at least put it in a separate folder.

+Parts 1 and 2 show my data cleaning and merging.
+If you want to go straight to the analysis and modeling, you can start at Part 3.

 DATA SOURCES

 1. Election results were obtained from Harvard Dataverse: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VOQCHQ